jtbnz/dlb/README.md

 2. Click a position on a truck to assign them
 3. Click an assigned position to remove the member
 4. Use "Station" for standby personnel
+5. Changes sync in real-time to all connected devices

 ### Submitting Attendance